-Even the notes that are there are often Not many of us read Tintin in the original and know that Dupont and Dupond are the originals of the two daffy detectives Thompson and Thomson.
+Even the notes that are there are often original and know that Dupont and Dupond are the originals of the two daffy detectives Thompson and Thomson.
 (Or might appreciate the irony that in the German translations, Dupond/Thomson is named Schultze.)

-The Wesleyan University Press performed a service of immense value (perhaps even five hundred million Francs worth) to us all in bringing this book into print in a durable edition and with a decent translation.
+The Wesleyan University Press has performed a service of immense value (perhaps even five hundred million Francs worth) to us all in bringing this book into print in a durable edition and with a decent translation.